trimbledude/scanner-config/README.md

-Vidir Solutions Barcode Scanner Configuration Utility, a Python script to check for CR configuration of barcode scanners.
+Barcode Scanner Configuration Utility, a Python script to check for CR configuration of barcode scanners.